1.2 The Controlling Source Rule

 • The controlling source rule means the most specific current agency instruction beats generic prep advice.

-• Conflicts in timing, location, allowed materials, or next-step rules should be resolved by contacting the hiring authority.
+• Resolve conflicts in timing, location, allowed materials, or next-step rules by contacting the official hiring authority, not by guessing.

 Treat The Notice As The Rule Source

 Corrections officer hiring has too many local variations for shortcuts.
-One county may schedule an in-person written test on a specific date.
-Another may route applicants to an online vendor platform.
-A state agency may require a civil-service application before an exam invitation.
-A federal correctional employer may use a multi-step hiring workflow that includes screening beyond any written assessment.
-The test content may look familiar, but the administrative rules can differ sharply.
+One county may schedule an in-person written test on a fixed date.
+Another may route applicants to an online vendor platform such as remote NCST testing.
+A state agency may require a civil-service application before issuing an exam invitation.
+The federal BOP runs a multi-step hiring workflow with an interview and post-selection screens.
+The content may look familiar, but the administrative rules differ sharply.

 If this source conflicts with that sourceUsually rely onCandidate action

-Old study guide versus current testing noticeCurrent testing noticeUpdate your plan immediately.
+Old study guide vs. current testing noticeCurrent testing noticeUpdate your plan immediately.

-Commercial prep page versus agency emailAgency emailSave the email and follow the instruction.
+Commercial prep page vs. agency emailAgency emailSave the email and follow the instruction.

-General vendor domain page versus local noticeLocal notice for logisticsUse the vendor page for skill preparation.
+General vendor domain page vs. local noticeLocal notice for logisticsUse the vendor page for skill prep only.

-Old forum report versus civil-service bulletinCivil-service bulletinIgnore unsupported local rumors.
+Old forum report vs. civil-service bulletinCivil-service bulletinIgnore unsupported local rumors.

 Two agency messages with different datesLatest verified agency messageAsk the contact person if unclear.

-A good source-control routine begins before you study.
+A good routine begins before practice.
 Read the announcement once for eligibility, once for documents, and once for testing steps.
-Then read the testing notice for practical rules: date, time, address, remote link, check-in window, identification, prohibited materials, calculator rules if any, and what happens after the test.
-If the notice names a vendor, check the current vendor page for domains and timing, but keep the agency notice on top for local procedure.
+Then read the testing notice for practical rules: date, time, address, remote link, check-in window, identification, prohibited materials, calculator rules (many cognitive measures expect mental or paper math), and what happens after the test.
+If the notice names a vendor — IOS for the NCOSI or Stanard for the NCST — check the current vendor page for domains and timing, but keep the agency notice on top for local procedure.

-This approach also prevents content mistakes.
-Some older corrections materials describe older versions of vendor exams or local booklets.
-They may still be useful for practicing careful reading or scenario judgment, but their logistics should not be copied into current notes without verification.
-The IOS current NCOSI page and Stanard current NCST page are more reliable for vendor facts than a recycled handout.
+This approach prevents content mistakes.
+Some older corrections materials describe earlier versions of vendor exams or local booklets.
+They can still help you practice careful reading or scenario judgment, but their logistics should not be copied into current notes without verification.
+The IOS NCOSI page and the Stanard NCST page are more reliable for vendor facts than a recycled handout.

 Source-Control Workflow